Codynet

 Network tools that just answer the question.

-DNS, RDAP, HTTP, TLS, and subnet investigations — deterministic, free, and your queries stay in your browser.
+DNS, RDAP, HTTP, TLS, and subnet investigations — deterministic, free, with no query retention.

 No accounts.
 No query retention.
 Privacy-respecting analytics.